Electoral district of Prospect

 Prospect is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 An urban electorate in Western Sydney, it is centred on the suburb of Prospect from which it takes its name.

-Prospect is represented by Hugh McDermott of the Labor Party.
+Prospect has been represented by Hugh McDermott of the Labor Party since it was established in 2015.

 History

 Prospect was created as a result of the 2013 redistribution and largely replaced the abolished electorate of Smithfield.

 Geography

-On its current boundaries, Prospect includes the suburbs of Arndell Park, Bossley Park, Bungarribee, Girraween, Huntingwood, Pemulwuy, Prairiewood, Prospect, Wetherill Park, as well as parts of Blacktown, Eastern Creek, Greystanes, Pendle Hill, South Wentworthville and Smithfield.
+On its current boundaries, Prospect includes the suburbs of Girraween, Pemulwuy, Prospect, Wetherill Park, as well as parts of Blacktown, Eastern Creek, Fairfield West, Greystanes, Pendle Hill, Prairiewood, Seven Hills, Smithfield, Smithfield West, South Wentworthville, Toongabbie and Wentworthville.